google/WebFundamentals/src/content/en/fundamentals/design-and-ui/responsive/index.md

 Let's take a deeper look at the above blog post example.
-On smaller screens, the Roboto font at 1em works perfectly giving 10 words per line, but larger screens will require a breakpoint.
+On smaller screens, the Roboto font at 1em works perfectly giving 10 words per line, but larger screens require a breakpoint.
 In this case, if the browser width is greater than 575px, the ideal content width is 550px.

 <pre class="prettyprint">